nest/nest-docker/README.md

                -p 8080:8080 nestsim/nest:latest notebook

 This will download the docker image with the preinstalled NEST master form docker hub and start it.
 After booting an URL is presented.
 Click on it.
 Voilá jupyter notebook starts from the docker image.

+You can update the image with:

+    docker pull nestsim/nest:<version>

+## Usage of the local build system

-Or, you can clone this repository and use the shell script:
+You can clone this repository and use the shell script:

     sh run.sh [--help] <command> [<args>] [<version>]